elabftw/elabdoc/doc/user-guide.rst

 .. image:: img/sysconfig-anonymous.png

-Then, users will have the possibility to generate a link with an access key in its URL, from the Visibility permissions window of an entry, near the bottom:
+Then, Users will have the possibility to generate a link with an access key in its URL, from the Visibility permissions window of an entry, near the bottom:

 .. image:: img/user-anonymous-link.png